 2006-2012 Chevrolet Impala

 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

 2006-12 Chevrolet Impala SS (Crutchfield Research Photo)

-onsidering its stylish looks, roomy interior and decent road manners, we're not a bit surprised.
-In its basic form, it's a solid family car.
-In high-performance SS trim, it's impressively fast and almost totally invisible.
-Either way, the Impala will be an even better ride once you add a better audio system.
+Considering its stylish looks, roomy interior and decent road manners, we're not a bit surprised.
+In its basic form, the Impala is a solid family car.
+If you can find one equipped with the high-performance SS package, you'll have an Impala that's impressively fast and almost totally invisible.
+No matter what you're starting with, your Impala will be an even better ride once you add a better audio system.